axiezai/wcm_datasci_basics_07calcium/README.md

     - Approximately 50,000 visits/month from global users (academia, biotech/pharma, nonprofit, government)

 The `lecture_notes.ipynb` notebook is mainly taken from the 2018 neurohackademy session, and is an introduction on how to access Allen Brain Observatory data through the Python API.

+`cell_detection_slides.pdf` is the presentation shared by Dr. Ben Huang.